Service Animals Policy

 1. Service animals are working animals.
 They perform tasks for a person with a disability/exceptionality such as, but not limited to:

 2. Only approved service animals are permitted on campus.
-All pets are prohibited from entry to all Cambrian College facilities/buildings.
+Personal pets, including emotional support animals, are prohibited from entry to all Cambrian College facilities/buildings unless approved by the College.

-5. All service animal handlers shall familiarize themselves and comply with their responsibilities under this policy.
+4. All service animal handlers shall familiarize themselves and comply with their responsibilities under this policy and associated procedure.

-8. Where service animals are not permitted on or in a particular campus location or building due to health and safety laws or requirements, the College will endeavour to provide alternate support to permit access to goods and services or provide reasonable accommodation.
+7. Where service animals are not permitted on or in a particular campus location or building due to health and safety laws or requirements, the College will endeavor to provide alternate support to permit access to goods and services or provide reasonable accommodation.

-9. A service animal may be excluded when any one of the following conditions exists:
+8. A service animal may be refused access onto College premises when any one of the following conditions exists, but not limited to:

 Responsibilities and Accountability